In Depth Baby Product Reviews Led by a Pediatrician

 LATCH Storage

 LATCH storage can impede your ability to connect the seat carrier to the base.
 Designs that limit or prohibit efficient and correct seat installation lost points in our testing.
 Many of the cheaper options in this review have straps that can hinder a carrier connection.
-The best LATCH storage is really the rigid LATCH that doesn't require stowing like the Clek Liing.
-The hardest options had trouble fitting in their compartments or were hard to put in and remove, like the Baby Trend EZ Flex-Loc and the Graco SnugRide 35 Lite LX.
+The best LATCH storage is really the rigid LATCH that doesn't require stowing like those we saw on the Nuna Pipa RX, Romer Juni, and the Clek Liing.
+We also like the self-retracting LATCH connectors on the UPPAbaby Aria and the UPPAbaby Mesa v3.
+The hardest options were hard to fit into their compartments or to put in and remove, like the Graco SnugRide Lite LX.

 Best Rated Seats for Ease of Use